 Other features include a new glass made of Corning Gorilla glass, a smaller bezel and it has a lighter weight.
 The straps are the same as the original Pebble so they can be swapped if you have an earlier version.

-The original Pebble Smartwatch was released in the first half of 2013 and is still available on Amazon.
-Depending on the color it is priced $59.99 to $78.49
+The original Pebble Smartwatch was released in the first half of 2013 and is no longer available on Amazon.

-The new version came out in September 2016 and sells around the $90 mark for early purchasers.
+The new version came out and sells around the $144 mark.

 Things We Like About The Pebble